 For reasons not fully known, the palmar fascia can thicken.
 When this happens, it contracts (pulls in).
 Small, hard knots called nodules may form just under the skin near the base of the fingers.
 Hard bands also may form across the palm.
 Nodules, bands, and the contracting palmar fascia can make your fingers (especially the ring fingers and little fingers) bend toward your palm.

 Who gets it?

 People whose families come from northern European countries are the most likely to get Dupuytren’s contracture.
 Symptoms most often appear in 50- to 60-year-old men.
 But some women also may have this problem.

 By doing your exercises and wearing a splint if needed, you can speed up recovery.
 It may take a few weeks after surgery before you have use of your hand.
 But with time, you will regain most of your hand function.

-Dupuytren’s signs and symptoms start slowly.
+The signs and symptoms of Dupuytren’s contracture start slowly.
 They can steadily progress.
 But they also may stop before they limit hand use.
 A hard lump forming on your palm, inability to place your palm flat on a surface, or fingers bent toward your palm are a few of the signs and symptoms.